pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing system configuration.md

 ## View a specific facet configuration

-Complete the following to view the configuration of a specific facet of a component:
+Complete the following to view the configuration of a specific facet of an adapter component:

 1. Open command line.
 2. Type the following in the command line, replacing `<adapterId>` and `<facetName>` with the ID of the component and the facet name, and press Enter.